Enable node auto repair and investigate node health issues - Amazon EKS

 Event

-Kubelet is reporting slow disk usage while trying to access the filesystem, potentially indicating insufficient disk input-output or filesystem issues.
+The kubelet is reporting slow disk usage while trying to access the filesystem.
+This potentially indicates insufficient disk input-output or filesystem issues.